 The garage door opens partially.

-Check Power Door Lock
+Check the Power Door Lock

 The power door lock must be deactivated anytime you open the garage door.
 If that’s not the case, then the door won’t open fully.
 So, verify that the power door lock deactivates when you open the door.